 Still, some experts do use "psychopathy" to describe certain behaviors that can be part of ASPD, and "sociopathy" to mean the same thing as ASPD.
 In fact, "sociopathy" is the former name for ASPD.

 What Is Antisocial Personality Disorder?

-People with antisocial personality disorder act in ways that go against socially acceptable norms.
-They tend to break laws and feel little or no guilt when they do something wrong.
+If you have ASPD, you may act in ways that go against socially acceptable standards.
+You may break laws and feel little or no guilt when you do something wrong.
 This condition usually develops in childhood, but you can’t get a diagnosis until you’re 18 or older.
 (Doctors diagnose kids who have antisocial problems with conduct disorder.)